 Resource Category Summary of Impacts Under the Proposed Project (Alternative 1A) Mitigation Measure(s) Level of Significance Aesthetics (Short-term) No State scenic highways, or regional or local scenic routes are present within the aesthetics resource study area (RSA).
 As a result, the proposed Project would not cause a substantial adverse effect on scenic vista, substantially damage scenic resources within a state scenic highway and no short-term impacts are anticipated.
 The existing visual quality in the aesthetics RSA is poor.
 Project construction would introduce construction equipment, materials storage and stockpiles, and dust, all of which could affect the sense of cultural order.
 In addition, road closures and construction-related visual elements would be temporary, and some visual elements introduced during construction would contribute to slightly lower visual quality from the existing condition.
 However, all impacts related to construction activities are considered temporary and would cease upon completion of construction.
 Therefore, the proposed Project would not substantially degrade the existing visual character or quality of the site and its surroundings.
 Short-term impacts are considered less than significant, and no mitigation is required.
-During construction, additional lighting may be required, such as lights required for nighttime construction activities.
-With the implementation of Measure BMP AES-3, short-term impacts during construction would be minimized through the selection and utilization of lighting fixtures that would minimize additional light and glare for traveling motorists, bicyclists, and pedestrians within the construction limits.
-Therefore, with the implementation of Measure BMP AES-3, the proposed Project would not create a new source of substantial light or glare that could temporarily impact daytime or nighttime views within the aesthetic RSA.
-Thus, short-term impacts would be considered less than significant, and no mitigation is required.
 None Less than Significant Aesthetics (Long-term) As stated above, no state scenic highways, or regional or local scenic routes are present within the aesthetics RSA.
 As a result, the proposed Project would not cause a substantial adverse effect on a scenic vista or substantially damage scenic resources within a state scenic highway and no long-term impacts are anticipated.
 With the implementation of the proposed Project, the primary potential impact on visual character is the construction of the proposed-UP flyover, which would affect the visual character of the aesthetic RSA.
 The proposed Project would not alter the current level of visual quality and would be consistent with the visual quality of the aesthetic RSA.
-In general, impacts to the visual quality of the area as a result of the proposed Project would be beneficial with the removal of railroad and industrial artifacts along the railroad corridor that currently degrade the visual quality of the area.
-With the implementation of Measures BMP-1 and BMP-2, long-term impacts associated with the proposed Project would not substantially degrade the existing visual character or quality of the site and its surroundings; thus, impacts are considered less than significant, and no mitigation is required.
-During operation, additional lighting may be required throughout the Project limits, including but not limited to new permanent lighting above the sidewalks located along the undercrossing beneath the grade separation flyover.
-However, with the implementation of Measure BMP AES-3, requiring a lighting plan for operation consistent with the City of Stockton Municipal Code and General Plan goals and policies, operation of the proposed Project would not create a new source of substantial light or glare.
-Thus, long-term impacts would be less than significant, and no mitigation is required.
+In general, impacts to the visual quality of the area as a result of the proposed Project would be beneficial with the implementation of Measures BMP-1 and BMP-2, long-term impacts associated with the proposed Project would not substantially degrade the existing visual character or quality of the site and its surroundings; thus, impacts are considered less than significant, and no mitigation is required.
 None Less than Significant Air Quality (Short-term) Project construction activities have the potential to generate emissions from equipment used during construction, as well as to generate dust.
 Likely air pollutants from construction include particulate matter (PM), dust, and criteria pollutants from fuel combustion.
 The emission of odors as a result of construction equipment could also result from construction activities.
 Prior to minimization, the annual emissions associated with construction of all three design options would exceed the San Joaquin Valley Air Pollution Control District (SJVAPCD) thresholds for NO X .
 However, with the implementation of Measures BMP AQ-1 and BMP AQ-2, the annual construction emissions associated with all three design options would be reduced to below the SJVAPCD significance thresholds.
 Therefore, with the implementation of Measures BMP AQ-1 and AQ-2, the proposed Project would not conflict with or obstruct None Less than Significant